Latest Bitcoin (BTC) News Update

 1. OP_RETURN Expansion (October 2025)

-Overview: Bitcoin Core 30 will increase the default OP_RETURN data limit from 80 bytes to 4MB, allowing larger non-financial data storage (e.g., documents, NFT metadata) directly on-chain.
+Overview: Bitcoin Core 30 increases the OP_RETURN data limit from 80 bytes to 4MB, allowing larger data storage (e.g., documents, images) directly on-chain.
+This aligns with technical constraints like the 4MB block weight limit.

-What this means: This is neutral for Bitcoin, balancing innovation potential with network sustainability risks.
-While enabling Layer 2 experimentation, it could strain node resources if abused.
+What this means: This is neutral for Bitcoin, balancing innovation with risks.
+Users gain flexibility for decentralized apps, but node operators may face higher storage demands.
 (Source)

 Conclusion